adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

             - Button clicks and/or navigation patterns
             - Screens shown
     - Adblock Browser, based on Chromium, provides Chromium-specific functionality which, however, may send data to Google.
-    - Adblock Browser for iOS (automatically):
-    {: .has-horizontal-list .semicolon-separated }
-        - Error and crash report data:
-            - Bundle identifier, bundle version and short bundle version string of Adblock Browser
-            - Device type, CPU architecture and version of the operating system
-            - Timestamp of crash
-            - UUID
-            - Plain-text class name and message value of the exception
-            - Instruction pointer, method or function names, signal data, pointer registers and information about the loaded binary images
-            - String / function name identifying the error
     - For Adblock Plus on desktop, when uninstalling Adblock Plus
         - Automatically:
         {: .has-horizontal-list .semicolon-separated }